graalvm/workshops/README.md

 <a href="https://github.com/graalvm/workshops/actions/workflows/github-actions-spring-boot-webserver.yml">
    <img alt="native-image-quickstart" src="https://github.com/graalvm/workshops/actions/workflows/github-actions-spring-boot-webserver.yml/badge.svg" /></a>

-> Workshop is for developers looking to understand better how to build **size-optimized** Java applications using [GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/).
+> Workshop for developers looking to understand better how to build **size-optimized** Java applications using [GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/).
 In the workshop you will:
-> Compile a Spring Boot web server, hosting GraalVM documentation pages, ahead of time into a native executable and optimize it for file size
+>  - Compile a Spring Boot web server, hosting GraalVM documentation pages, ahead of time into a native executable and optimize it for file size
-> See how to use the [GraalVM Native Image Maven Plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html)
+>  - See how to use the [GraalVM Native Image Maven Plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html)
-> Create native executables and run them inside different base containers, including Paketo Buildpacks
+>  - Create native executables and run them inside different base containers, including Paketo Buildpacks
-> Shrink a container image size by taking advantage of different Native Image containerisation and linking options
+>  - Shrink a container image size by taking advantage of different Native Image containerisation and linking options

-> Run on an Oracle-owned tenancy (Luna Labs): [https://luna.oracle.com/lab/b644a03a-8238-4293-a586-55e5b0ec6186](https://luna.oracle.com/lab/b644a03a-8238-4293-a586-55e5b0ec6186)
+> You can also run this workshop for free on Oracle Cloud Infrastructure (Luna Labs): [https://luna.oracle.com/lab/b644a03a-8238-4293-a586-55e5b0ec6186](https://luna.oracle.com/lab/b644a03a-8238-4293-a586-55e5b0ec6186)

 ### ![Lab Flask](./images/lab-flask.png) [Understanding Reflection with GraalVM Native Image](native-image/reflection/)
 <a href="https://github.com/graalvm/workshops/actions/workflows/github-actions-native-image-reflection.yml">